-- To remove barriers to learning that are created by poverty, family circumstances and background. - To narrow the gap between disadvantaged and non-disadvantaged children. - That children can read fluently and have a good understanding of what they read. - That disadvantage children have the resources to access high quality learning alongside their peers. - Disadvantaged pupils to have opportunity to develop their Cultural Capital to enable them to experience life to its full. - To support families, beyond the classroom.
+- To remove barriers to learning that are created by poverty, family circumstances and background. - To narrow the gap between disadvantaged and non-disadvantaged children. - That children can read fluently and have a good understanding of what they read. - That disadvantaged children have the resources to access high quality learning alongside their peers. - All children, but particularly our disadvantaged children develop their Cultural Capital to enable them to experience life to its full. - To support families, beyond the classroom.